BenjaminBossan/hacking-game/README.md

 # The Hacking Game

 **The Hacking Game** is a browser-based puzzle game inspired by the Cyberpunk 2077 hacking mini game.
-In this game, you must select tiles on grid according to a set of rules in order to form a valid path that reaches the required score.
-Each round becomes hard and harder, but there is always a valid solution.
+You are a hacker who must breach the firewall of the system by collecting enough points on the grid.
+When you succeed, you move on to the next level with a higher target score.

 ## How to Run the Game